cheind/gcsl/README.md

 # Vanilla GCSL
 This repository contains a vanilla implementation of *"Learning to Reach Goals via Iterated Supervised Learning"* proposed by Dibya Gosh et al. in 2019.
 In short, their method uses an imitation learning objective to progressively refine a goal-conditioned policy by reframing past experiences as future goals.
+In a sense, learning is self-supervised without the need for human demonstrations or reward functions.

 This repository contains a minimal PyTorch-based implementation of the proposed method and applies it to an adapted Cartpole environment.
 In particular, the goal of the adapted Cartpole environment is to: a) maintain an upright pole (zero pole angle) and to reach a particular cart position (shown in red below).
 A qualitative performance comparison of two agents at different training times is shown below.